code-with-amitk/Code-examples/System-Design/Concepts/Databases/Database_Scaling/1.Replication/README.md

 <a name=sync_async.PNG width=400 />

 #### ASynchronous configuration
-Unlike semi-synchronous where leader waits for atleast 1 replica to respond, here leader does not wait for any,
+Leader does not wait for any replica to ACK.

 ## Problems in Replication
 <a name=p1></a>